 If there’s some extra noise pollution and it seems like your windows are closed all of the way, you might be suffering some sagging.
 Your house might have shifted and your windows are no longer sitting snugly in the place they should be.

 Hire a window expert and see if they recommend that you replace them.
 Noise will usually accompany other issues so if this happens, it could be time to look into buying some replacement windows.

 If you’re noticing any of the issues laid out above, it might be time to buy replacement windows.
 As they’re a pretty inexpensive investment overall, don’t skimp when it comes time to replace them.
 Hire great contractors and buy high-quality windows.

-If you want to know more details on how replacing your windows could lower energy costs, be sure to check out our guide.
+If you want to know more details on how replacing your windows could lower energy costs, be sure to check out our guide on energy efficient windows.